The one question we all face.

 Faster to launch, lower cost, minimal upkeep.
 You'll get hosting, SSL, templates, forms, and analytics in a few clicks.

-Good fit: "web brochure", service listings, hours/map, basic blog, lead form.
+Good fit: service listings, hours and location, basic blog, lead form.

-Upgrade path: if content/SEO grows or integrations snowball, revisit custom.
+Upgrade path: if content or integrations outgrow the platform, revisit a custom build then.

 > Go Custom.

-Caution: MUCH higher maintenance; you’re responsible for builds, updates, security, analytics.
+Caution: much higher maintenance — you're responsible for builds, updates, security, and analytics.

-Rule of thumb: if a platform can cover 80% with 20% effort, don’t custom-build the other 20% unless it prints money.
+Rule of thumb: if a platform covers 80% with 20% effort, don't custom-build the other 20% unless it clearly pays for itself.

 When search drives almost all revenue, performance tuning and content structure matter.
-A custom framework lets you control images, caching, and templating at a fine level.
+A custom framework lets you control images, caching, and templating at a granular level.

-Good fit: media sites, large blogs, content marketing knowledge bases, off-page SEO.
+Good fit: media sites, large content libraries, knowledge bases, aggressive off-page SEO.

-Caution: genuine risk of over-engineering; measure real gains.
+Caution: genuine risk of over-engineering — measure real gains before committing.

-Compromise: Webflow with discipline can be a “good enough” graduation from Squarespace.
+Compromise: Webflow used with discipline can be a solid graduation from Squarespace.

 Pick the simplest thing that works.